How much of your heating budget is going straight up the flue? It might be more than you think!

 - Furnaces can lose heat through the walls of the furnace cabinet.
 Energy-efficient models will have a blanket of insulation lining the cabinet to prevent heat loss.

-- You can reduce the amount of heat escaping the furnace by using a smaller diameter flue pipe.
+- You can reduce the heat escaping the furnace by using a smaller diameter flue pipe.

 - A furnace with sealed combustion chambers will allow less heat to escape through the chimney.